Costa Rica

-The Climate in Costa Rica
+The Weather and Climate in Costa Rica

 The climate of Costa Rica is obviously a humid country, being located between 8° and 11° North latitude, somewhat near to the equator.
 The country’s climate is divided into two seasons, dry and rainy.
 The dry season normally starts from January to May and the rainy season from May to December.